-- demystifying the usual characterization - some critics like to point out, he is a figure that should be welcomed rather than feared. - the persona is a voice once lost in a material world, but at last acknowledges her time is due, so she puts aside notions of mortal affairs - Literary critic Jerome McGann points out readers often miss a strong ironic point of this piece-the speaker is actually already dead and journeying to the after-world of "eternity" and "immortality" as opposed to oblivion and nothingness.
+- de-mystifying the usual characterization of a skeleton in cloak with a sycthe - some critics like to point out, he is a figure that should be welcomed rather than feared; a point of much speculation - the persona is a voice once lost in a material world, but at last acknowledges her time is due, so she puts aside notions of mortal affairs - she transforms her views to appear as if she is speaking from the grave with strong advice for the reader: in other words, the poem was written in her living hand, the voice is a personified entity who has died, borrowing Dickinson's wit

-He states: "the wit goes deeper, for Dickinson does not present her fiction as anything but fiction" (209) -in other words, she presents a "factual" moralistic story in the guise of "fiction" but does not limit the work to a fictional humor poem.
+• Literary critic Jerome McGann points out readers often miss a strong ironic point of this piece-the speaker is actually already dead and journeying to the after-world of "eternity" and "immortality" as opposed to oblivion and nothingness; this is not Emily Dickinson's personal voice.

-- He further states although there is a moral to the tale, the message is "no simple-minded pronouncement" that Death is merely benevolent (209) - Death is shown as a humanistic abstraction of reality rather than merely as a moralistic allegorical judgement.
-In other words, Dickinson moves the character beyond the Christian principles of the Afterlife-ideals she was taught growing up in New England. - Another level to consider, the persona cannot be Dickinson, the writer, -as it is written in her living hand, the voice is a personified entity who has died, utilizing/borrowing Dickinson's wit.
+- He states: "the wit goes deeper, for Dickinson does not present her fiction as anything but fiction" (209) -in other words, she presents a "factual" moralistic story in the guise of "fiction" but does not limit the work to a fictional humor poem.
+The speaker has learned a lesson and wishes to warn the reader from an authoritative standpoint. - He further states although there is a moral to the tale, the message is "no simple-minded pronouncement" that Death is merely benevolent (209) - Death is shown as a humanistic abstraction of reality rather than merely as a moralistic allegorical judgement.
+In other words, Dickinson moves the character beyond the Christian principles of the Afterlife-ideals she was taught growing up in New England.